joelparkerhenderson/ways-of-working/README.md

 <h2><a name="team-sign-language">For team sign language</a></h2>

+For team sign language, here are some examples.

 * To agree, use thumb up.
 * To disagree, use thumb down.
 * To abstain, use thumb sideways.